 - Weekly transport for shopping

-Please note that each village is a little different and fees may vary slightly.
+Please refer to the Occupation Right Agreement for full details.
+Each village is a little different and fees may vary slightly.

 Your protection under the Retirement Villages Act 2003

 For the protection of retirement village residents, all retirement villages are legally required to abide by the Retirement Villages Act 2003.
 As a result, there are many things that make many retirement villages similar.
 Talk to the village manager for more information.